bunzli/ht-manager/DEPLOYMENT.md

 ### Updating the Application

+Since the build context points to GitHub, updating is simple:

-1. **Pull latest changes** from your repository
+1. **Push your changes** to the GitHub repository (if you made local changes)
 2. **Rebuild the stack** in Dockge:
    - Click "Rebuild" or stop/start the stack
-   - Dockge will rebuild the Docker image with latest code
+   - Docker will automatically pull the latest code from GitHub and rebuild the image

 ### Database Backups